 Madison Pacific Properties Inc. announces the results for the year ended August 31, 2022

-/EIN News/ -- VANCOUVER, British Columbia, Nov.
-22, 2022 (GLOBE NEWSWIRE) -- Madison Pacific Properties Inc. (the Company) (TSX: MPC and MPC.C), a Vancouver-based real estate company announces the results of operations for the year ended August 31, 2022.
+VANCOUVER, British Columbia, Nov.
+22, 2022 (GLOBE NEWSWIRE) -- Madison Pacific Properties Inc. (the Company) MPC, a Vancouver-based real estate company announces the results of operations for the year ended August 31, 2022.

 The results reported are pursuant to International Financial Reporting Standards (IFRS) for public companies.